About this page

 This is a one-stop guide to forecasts appropriate to different types of sailing.

-There are many forecasts other than those mentioned here; see my Sources of Forecasts and other pages on this site.
+There are many forecasts other than those mentioned here and other pages on this site.
 Experienced sailors may be able to use and interpret synoptic charts but many will not feel sufficiently competent.
 In any case, it is always useful to see different versions of the same forecast.
 I have not given any advice on the use or reception of synoptic charts here.
 For sources see my Chart list and Radio Fax pages.

 Although primarily concerned with and based on experience in Western Europe and the Mediterranean, Similar services will be fo7und elsewhere.

 I could say the whole site, more or less, but these are starter pages.

 - GRIB Files, getting; using and understanding them

 - An expanded version of this page